mcdope/wrpdistributor/INTEGRATION.md

 Will check for next available free port and start a `wrp` container on it for the current session.
 The request will respond asap, but starting the actual container can take some time.
 Considering the speed of modern servers and retro computers, this will likely be faster than your app reacting to the response.
 But no kind of "time for the container to be active" can be assumed!
 You MUST check yourself if the instance is already available.
-To control the WRP instance you MUST send the value of `token` in the `Bearer` header in each request to WRP, else it will return `401`.
+To control the WRP instance you MUST send the value of the `token` element in the response in the `Bearer` header in each request to WRP, else it will return `401`.

 You can include `ssl=true` in your request body to get a TLS secured `wrp`.
 The default is to not use TLS.